 PRO TIP: for us “westerners”, remember to read the menu “back to front” as the Arab custom is to read right to left.

-Footnote: Keema Matar is a delicious blend of minced meat and peas sauteed in a thick mixture of stimulating flavours.
+Footnote: Keema Matar is a delicious blend of minced meat and peas sauteed in a thick mixture of stimulating herbs, spices, onions and tomato flavours.

 Key Ingredients: lamb meat (minced), green peas (shelled), ghee, onions, ginger & garlic paste, tomatoes,

 cumin seeds, cloves, cinnamon, peppercorns, black cardamom (seeds), bay leaves,

 coriander powder, turmeric, chilli powder & freshly chopped & ripped coriander leaves.

 Interesting Facts & Stats About Thailand You May Not Know – is another Blog post I have written about this amazing country.

 I`m known as PadThaiPaul on Trip Advisor and write regular bar, cafe, hotel, shop & restaurant reviews.” – Paul

 Check out my other reviews there and maybe start following me? – Paul.